 Each of these checkpoints is controlled by one or more "gatekeeper proteins" that respond to cellular conditions and will only allow the cell to move forward into the next phase of the cell cycle if conditions are "right."
 As a result, the checkpoints help ensure that specific criteria are met before the cell cycle is allowed to continue.
-There are a few different checkpoints, but the ones we are going to focus on are the following: the G_1/S checkpoint, which allows the cell to pass into S phase, and the G_2/M checkpoint, which controls when the cell enters mitosis.
+There are a few different checkpoints, but the ones we are going to focus on are the following: the G1/S checkpoint, which allows the cell to pass into S phase, and the G2/M checkpoint, which controls when the cell enters mitosis.
 We will also look at the checkpoint that is in the middle of mitosis, which ensures that the mitotic spindle is set up correctly prior to chromosome separation.
-We call this the metaphase checkpoint, but we have seen many other names used as well (spindle assembly checkpoint, M phase checkpoint, M/G_1 checkpoint, etc.).
+We call this the metaphase checkpoint, M/G1 checkpoint, etc.).